pctBayArea/stplanpy/README.md

 example of how to use the various functions in this package can be found in a [Jupyter Notebook](https://pctbayarea.github.io/stplanpy-book/).

+This library can be installed using pip:

+`pip install stplanpy`

 ## References

 [1] Robin Lovelace, Anna Goodman, Rachel Aldred, et al., "The Propensity